othreecodes/twitter-analysis/README.md

 # twitter-analysis
-Analysis of a tweet to find the most common words in the replies ans quotes
+Analysis of a tweet to find the most common words in the replies and quotes

 Tweet source : https://twitter.com/cowrywise/status/1298642550287478785